Vision Statement of the Governing Body: Championing the needs and aspirations of all children and families.

 To see the members of Woodhouse Primary Academies Local Governing Body please click here.

-To read our current LGB Annual report, please click here.
+To read the LGB June 2019 Annual report, please click here.

 Multi-academy trust governance

 A multi-academy trust (MAT) runs multiple academies, as opposed to a single academy trust which runs only one.
 While all academy trusts have two layers of governance (the members of the trust and the board of trustees), a multi-academy trust may have further layers of governance in the form of local governing bodies or other committees which may relate to one or more academy.

 The members of the trust are the subscribers to the trust’s memorandum of association.
 Members have a limited financial liability to the trust and can appoint and remove trustees.